Scheduled server update. The site will be offline from 10am Central European Time on Wednesday the 6th of August 2025 for up to 24 hours. close ×

 If you're excited to learn more about us and our project, we’d love to hear your personal story and why you’re interested in staying with us.
 We value genuine connections, so please share your background and what inspires you to join our family.
 We typically do not consider standardized emails (those sent to multiple hosts) and prefer messages that reflect your unique motivation.

-Please note, we’re currently looking for long-term workawayers or individuals who wish to live with us for a year or longer.
+Please note, we’re currently NOT looking for long-term workawayers or individuals who wish to live with us for a year or longer.
 We’re focused on short-term collaborations that allow for meaningful exchanges and experiences.

 • Idiomas